A robust approach to sigma point Kalman filtering: Numerical Experiments

-Next, we analyze the filters using the aforementioned dataset.
+Next, we assess the filters using the aforementioned dataset.
 More precisely, for each sample $Z_N^k$ we extract the state trajectory $X_N^k$ and the corresponding measurement trajectory $Y_N^k$.
 Then, we evaluate the performance of the filters computing the mean squared error at time $t$:

-where $x_t^k$ is the state at time $t$ extracted from $X_N^k$, while $\hat{x}^k_{t}$ is the state prediction obtained by the observations $Y^{k}_N$.
-Fig. \ref{FIG_RUKF1}(a)-(b) show the mean squared error for the six filters using the least favorable data generated by P-UKF simulator and P-CKF simulator, respectively.
-The results highlight that in each case, the best filter is the one constructed with the corresponding least favorable model.
-Finally, UKF and CKF exhibit the worst performance.
+where $x_t^k$ is the state at time $t$ extracted from $X_N^k$, while $\hat{x}^k_{t|t}$ is the filtered state estimate obtained by the observations $Y^{k}_N$.
+Fig. \ref{FIG_RUKF} and Fig. \ref{FIG_RCKF} show the mean squared error for the four filters using the adversarial data generated by the least favorable model of RUKF and RCKF, respectively.
+The results highlight that, in each case, the robust filters outperform the standard filters.
+Moreover, the robust filters converge to a stable regime more rapidly, while also avoiding the pronounced fluctuations observed during the initial stage.

-Regarding the least favorable data generated by U-UKF simulator and U-CKF simulator we consider the mean squared error at time $t$:

-where $\hat{x}^k_{t|t}$ is the filtered state estimate obtained by the observations $Y^{k}_N$.
-Indeed, in such scenario the optimality is guaranteed in terms of the filtered estimate and not the prediction estimate.
-Fig. \ref{FIG_RUKF1}(c)-(d) show the mean squared error for the six filters using the least favorable data generated by U-UKF simulator and U-CKF simulator, respectively.
-It is possible to see that the conclusion regarding the previous cases holds also in these cases.
-It is interesting to point out all the robust filters always perform better than the standard UKF and CKF, even in the case a robust filter has not been designed for a particular least favorable model.